How To: Cook Bacon

 • Takes longer than stovetop method.

-You can certainly line your baking sheet with foil or parchment paper, which would make clean up even easier, but I really don’t find the 2 seconds scrubbing the pan to be any more work than washing a baking sheet that had been lined with something else.
+You can certainly line your baking sheet with foil or parchment paper, which would make for easy cleanup, but I really don’t find the 2 seconds scrubbing the pan to be any more work than washing a baking sheet that had been lined with something else.

 Bacon Grease